ncbi/blast-cloud/_posts/2015-06-09-setting-up-blast.md

 `m3.large` should be selected if both protein and nucleotide databases will be searched.

+The instance downloads a database with a [FUSE client]({{ site.baseurl }}{% post_url 2015-06-09-fuse %}) from the NCBI during the first search of that database.
+This means that the first search will be slow, but afterwards the database will be cached locally and run at normal BLAST speeds.
+Since the database is coming from the NCBI, downloads are faster the closer the installation is to the NCBI.
+For AWS, US-East (N. Virginia) is the closest installation.

 If you wish to allow remote searches, then you will need to enable HTTP access when you configure your instance (please [Running Web BLAST]({{ site.baseurl }}{% post_url 2015-06-09-running-web-blast %}) and
 [Common URL API]({{ site.baseurl }}{% post_url 2015-06-09-api %})).
 If you allow HTTP access, it is very important that you